 That dilemma can be further complicated by the system used to evaluate team members.
 Managers often rely on either a holistic system, in which they assign only an overall performance score, or a disaggregated system, assigning both an overall score and separate ratings for the underlying metrics.

-Nebraska’s Todd Thornock, assistant professor of accountancy, and UT-Austin’s Eric Chan examined whether the evaluation system might influence the evaluation itself, particularly when managers face that common promotion dilemma.
+Nebraska’s Todd Thornock, associate professor of accountancy, and UT-Austin’s Eric Chan examined whether the evaluation system might influence the evaluation itself, particularly when managers face that common promotion dilemma.
 The duo ran an experiment in which 120 MBA students assumed the role of a store manager tasked with evaluating two candidates for a promotion to assistant manager: one the better salesperson, the other with higher managerial potential.

 As Thornock and Chan predicted, the MBA students inflated the overall performance score of the candidate better suited for the promotion — but only when managers used the holistic system and knew a promotion was looming.
 The students subsequently promoted that candidate 73% of the time, compared with 57% when using the disaggregated evaluation.